emmahone/TCP-State-machine/README.md

     D -- ACK --> C
 ```

-Active open refers to the process of initiating a TCP connection by the client, where the client sends a SYN packet to the server to request the establishment of a connection.
+`Active open` refers to the process of initiating a TCP connection by the client, where the client sends a SYN packet to the server to request the establishment of a connection.
 The server responds with a SYN-ACK packet to confirm the connection request, and the client sends an ACK packet to acknowledge the response.
 This process is also called a client-initiated connection or outbound connection.

-Passive open, on the other hand, refers to the process of initiating a TCP connection by the server, where the server waits for a connection request from the client.
+`Passive open`, on the other hand, refers to the process of initiating a TCP connection by the server, where the server waits for a connection request from the client.
 In this method, the server socket is opened and set to listen for incoming connection requests.
 When a client sends a SYN packet to the server, the server responds with a SYN-ACK packet to confirm the connection request, and the client sends an ACK packet to acknowledge the response.
 This process is also called a server-initiated connection or inbound connection.

 # Passive Close
 ```mermaid